rcdosado/Projects/README.md

 ## Credits

-This repo was compiled by [Roy Cyril Dosado](https://github.com/rcdosado/).
+This repo is compiled by [Roy Cyril Dosado](https://github.com/rcdosado/).

 Problems are motivated by the ones shared at: